mdumke/hadoop-example/2-example-app/README.md

 ## Counting Birds with MapReduce
 How many different species can we expect to live in a single country?
 In other words: how many different species live in each country on average?
 That's a more elaborate question now.
 Let's see how we can answer it using *MapReduce*.
 This way of solving problems may take a little getting used to, but that's fine because we're not in hurry.
 Or are we?

-First, we probably want to group the birds by country and then in a second step count how many unique species are in each group before computing the average count overa all groups.
+First, we probably want to group the birds by country and then in a second step count how many unique species are in each group before computing the average count over all groups.
 To group birds by country, we can go over all observations and for each one output first the country, then the bird.
 Once we sort this output, we can see how groups start to form.

 To illustrate this approach, let's start with some **raw observation data**: